AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 Some of the key highlights of AEM 6.4.7.0 are:

 * Added support to set version of a Sites page while deleting it.
-* New column for created date, which is sortable, has been added in DAM list view and on asset search results in list view (NPR-31311).
+* New column for created date, which is sortable, has been added in **DAM list** view and on asset search results in **List** view (NPR-31311).
-* Asset sorting based on Name column has been allowed in List view (NPR-31299).
+* Asset sorting based on **Name** column has been allowed in **List** view.
-* Batch size and workflow step timeout for Reprocess and Batch Upload are now configurable from UI in Dynamic Media (CQ-4281254).
+* Batch size and workflow step timeout for Reprocess and Batch Upload are now configurable from UI in Dynamic Media.
-* The `pdfBrochure` has been set to false in Scene 7 cloud configuration, to save memory at IPS (CQ-4278254).
+* The `pdfBrochure` has been set to false in Scene 7 cloud configuration, to save memory at IPS.

 ## List of changes {#list-of-changes}